How To Build an Improvised Webinar Studio

 The latest Webinar Benchmarks Report showed that the use of video is up among marketers.
 It’s proven to increase engagement and help you form a stronger connection with your audience.

-Getting a separate camera can help you deliver video that is better than that of a laptop’s webcam.
+When setting up your webinar studio, getting a separate camera can help you deliver video that is better than that of a laptop’s webcam.
 Even with a cheap model, a camera can be set at a level that means you’re not hunched over and looking down at a screen, which might be the case if you’re relying on a laptop.

 Decorate on the cheap